RetroCraft/master-tracker-v1/beta-gate-2/keys.md

 ### **3: 756e627265616b61626c65**

 This one stumped a lot of people.
 Theorists were orignally given a [video](https://www.youtube.com/embed/khob-OhfhhI?rel=0&modestbranding=1) that showed the text "leave. no. stone. unturned." and then flashing green lines under letters.
 Theorists found that, by following the order of letters being underlined, "unturnnostone" was spelled out.
 Upon examining the spectrogram of the video's audio, ".com" was located, leading theorists to visit <https://www.unturnnostone.com/>.
 There, theorists were greeted with a link that had color coded question marks as an extension.
-Clicking on it brought you to a [page](https://www.unturnnostone.com/themissingtones.html) with 7 rows of stones covered in alienese, each having a colored question mark on their right.
+Clicking on it brought you to a [page](https://www.unturnnostone.com/themissingtones.html) with 7 rows of alienese stones, each having a colored question mark on their right.
 Under all the rows, an 8th image was faintly visible hinting for it to be opened in a text editor.
 When opened, the following paragraph could be seen:

 ```
-thefirststone:<br>
+thefirststone:
-Add two starting from A<br>
+Add two starting from A
-thesecondstone:<br>
+thesecondstone:
-Subtract 3 starting from Z<br>
+Subtract 3 starting from Z
-thethirdstone:<br>
+thethirdstone:
-A +1  +2  +3  +4  +5  +6<br>
+A +1  +2  +3  +4  +5  +6
-thefourthstone:<br>
+thefourthstone:
-Skip two letters starting from AB<br>
+Skip two letters starting from AB
-thefifthstone:<br>
+thefifthstone:
 Start with ZA.
-Subtract a letter and add a letter<br> respectively in pairs.<br>
+Subtract a letter and add a letter<br> respectively in pairs.
-thesixthstone:<br>
+thesixthstone:
 77+66+55+44+33+22+11

 the seventh stone.